 "Thought you'd decided to check out for a few," Dave said, turning back to Bridgette.

 Bridgette snorted.
 "You wish."
 She allowed him to tip her head back into the water.
 "He is a totally insatiable bottom, though," she stage-whispered conspiratorially, scrunching up her face as Dave began to work lather into her hair.

-Ben felt his blush go atomic and gave a strangled cough.
+Ben gave a strangled cough and felt his blush go atomic.
 He fought the urge to hide his face in the washcloth and dipped it into the water instead, wringing it out with unnecessary force.

 "Really?"
-Dave—totally inappropriately—winked at Ben, before saying, "I'm not so sure your boyfriend likes us discussing this, sweets."
+Dave—totally inappropriately—winked at Ben before saying, "I'm not so sure your boyfriend likes us discussing this, sweetheart."

 Bridgette simply hummed as he continued to rub her scalp.

-Ben, torn somewhere between embarrassment, shellshock, and—even though it made him feel like a first-class asshole—interest, decided it was time to get out of the pool.
+Ben, torn somewhere between embarrassment, shellshock, and—even though it made him feel like a first-class asshole—vague interest, decided it was time to get out of the pool.
 "It, uh, looks like you've got things under control in here, so I'm just going to…."
-He cocked his head toward the door, feeling the blush spread all the way down to his chest as Dave gave him a wolfish smile.
+He cocked his head toward the door.
+It felt like the blush spread all the way down to his chest as Dave gave him a wolfish smile.
 He made his escape, shutting the bathroom door on the splashing sounds inside.